Alpha-VLLM/LLaMA2-Accessory/docs/inference.md

 --llama_config /path/to/params.json --tokenizer_path /path/to/tokenizer.model \
 --pretrained_path /path/to/multimodel_llama
 ```
+Use `--quant` flag to enable 4-bit quantization which performs inference on limited GPU resources.
+Empirically, it allows the 7B model to operate on GPUs with 6GB+ VRAM.

 Please replace `/path/to/params.json`, `/path/to/tokenizer.model` and `/path/to/finetuned` or `/path/to/multimodel_llama` with your actual file paths.